Virginia Tech: Innovation campus

 The Virginia Tech Innovation Campus is a development initiated by the university in 2018 located in Alexandria, Virginia’s Potomac Yard.
 The campus is part of the Virginia Tech Greater Washington, D.C.
 Metro Area campuses, previously known as the Northern Virginia Center or National Capital Region.
-The campus currently offers only graduate-level degrees, including a Master’s in Engineering, Computer Science and Applications and a Master’s in Engineering, Computer Science.
+The campus offers graduate-level degrees, including a Master’s in Engineering, Computer Science and Applications and a Master’s in Engineering, Computer Science.
 A fast-track partnership program that allows students to earn credits preemptively at approved universities is also available.
 These degree offerings highlight the major research focus areas of the campus, which include technological advancement related to artificial intelligence, wireless network systems, machine learning, software development, and quantum research and development.
 Plans for the campus’ program additions include the addition of higher level graduate degrees, such as doctoral programs.

-The first major campus building, Innovation Campus Building One, finished construction in February 2025.
+The first major campus building, Innovation Campus Building One, was designed by SmithGroup and finished construction in February 2025.
 It became open to the public as part of the campus grand opening ceremony.
 Innovation Campus Building One is 300,000 square feet in area and 11 stories tall.
 The cost of the campus development is estimated at 1 billion dollars.